Ben-Jamin-Griff/ProsNet/readme.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This respository contains the code and models described in the publication:
+This respository contains the sotware package and models described in the publication:

 *A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (currently under review)*.

 The code works with data export from the activPAL activtiy monitor [palt.com](https://www.palt.com/)

-Here are the main uses of this software:
+Here are the main uses for this software:

-* Process shank activPAL accelerometer data to estimate physical behaviour postures
+* Estimate physical behaviour postures from shank accelerometer data
-* Process shank activPAL accelerometer data with thigh activPAL event data for creating labeled datasets
+* Process shank accelerometer data along with thigh accelerometer event data to create a labeled dataset for training:
+  * Machine learning classifiers from heuristic features
+  * Deep learning classifiers from windowed acceleration data
 * Re-create the model development process used in Griffiths et al. (2021)
-* Experiment with new model development methods TBA
+* Experiment with new model development
-* Estimate non-wear periods from activPAL accelerometer data - algorithm validation ongoing
+* Estimate non-wear periods from accelerometer data

 See the [example scripts](https://github.com/Ben-Jamin-Griff/ProsNet/tree/main/examples) for each of these use cases.